A Straight-Talking Guide to Creating the Most Comfortable “Hang”

 3. Use an Underquilt or Sleeping Pad

-An underquilt or sleeping pad is also necessary to keep out the cold in cooler temps.
-The underquilt perform the same function as a sleeping pad when camping in a tent.
+An underquilt or a hammock sleeping pad is also necessary to keep out the cold in cooler temps.
+The underquilt performs the same function as a sleeping pad when camping in a tent.
 That is, it insulates your underside by providing a buffer between your body and the cool air.

 4. Bring a Bug Net